 Day 2.
-Captivating carpets.
+Maundy Thursday

 Day 3.
-Amazing procession.
+Good Friday

-Holy Friday.
-Holy Friday is the most important day of Holy Week.
+Good Friday is the most important day of Holy Week.
 Today you will be able to see the best carpets and the most impressive processions.
 At 6:00 PM people will go to central park to wait for the biggest procession of the week, there will be a special ceremony in front of the cathedral.
 This is the biggest celebration of the festival and something that you should not miss.

 Day 4.
-Active Volcano.
+Holy Saturday

 Day 5.
-Easter Sunday.
+Easter Sunday

 Today we will see the happiest procession of Holy Week.
-It is full of flowers, fruits, colors and happiness.
+It is full of flowers, fruits, colors, and happiness.
 We will take you by shuttle to the airport of Guatemala City for your flight back home.
 If you would like to spend more time in the country, let us know and we would be more than happy to assist you.

 5 days & 4 nights

-$500 per guest
+$950* per guest

 Private transportation, door to door service